 A career as a pilot would be a great choice if you're an adventurous ISTP who prides yourself on skill with complex controls and instrumentation.
 Airline pilots transport passengers and cargo; commercial pilots may test aircraft, dust crops or perform law enforcement duties.
 Either way, piloting entails tremendous responsibility.
 Mistakes can mean the destruction of lives and property.
 If you're interested in becoming a pilot, you must receive flight training at an accredited flight school, then accumulate a certain number of flight hours in order to qualify for FAA licensure.
 Depending on the type of license you want – private, commercial, etc. – you may need anywhere from 40 to 250 hours of minimum flights hours.
 Another way to gain flight experience is to serve in the U.S. Armed Forces as a military aviator.

 ISTPs who enjoy digging up information will want to look into a career as a private investigator.
-Crucial skills for private investigators include facility with research and surveillance.
+Crucial skills for private investigators include facilities with research and surveillance.
 Private investigators carry out many of their duties on a computer; however, low-tech surveillance methods are sometimes needed, such as watching the home of a person under observation.
 While there are no formal education requirements to become a private investigator, a Bachelor's degree in criminal justice or computer science would be helpful.
 Work experience in police investigation or computer forensics will also enhance your qualifications.
 Licensure requirements for private investigators vary from state to state.

 Hot careers for ISTPs are those which utilize the Crafter's practical, problem-solving nature.
 ISTPs epitomize grace under pressure, an essential trait for careers that necessitate a high level of responsibility for the safety and welfare of others.